igrorp/pre-miRNA-plot/README.md

 <p>There is going to be a lot of text being displayed informing the packages downloaded and the operation status.
 After that, you can run our test data to check if all the requirements are satisfied or if there are any problems during the execution.</p>

 <h1 id="command-line-interface-usage">3.
 Command line interface usage</h1>
 <p>PremiRNAplot provides a very easy and straight-forward command line interface (CLI).
 You can call it using <code>premirnaplot -help</code> from the terminal.
+Using the CLI, you'll automatically generate a folder containing the images of the secondary

 ### Input files: